Satharus/satharus.me/_posts/2019-05-22-buffer_overflows_the_basics.md

 {: style="text-align:center"}
 Example 3

 Again, we see a change in behaviour.
-This time, the value of “a” is printed, but it isn’t ‘A’.
+This time, the value of `a` is printed, but it isn’t `‘A’`.

-This is also a buffer overflow, but since “Reverse” contains 7 characters, the NULL terminator was written after a’s location in memory.
-The value ‘e’ was written in a’s location in memory.
+This is also a buffer overflow, but since “Reverse” contains 7 characters, the `NULL` terminator was written after `a`’s location in memory.
+The value ‘e’ was written in `a`’s location in memory.

 {: style="text-align:center"}
 ![Stack Reverse](/assets/images/buffer-overflows-the-basics/Reverse.png)